phil-stein/strategy_game/README.md

-# startegy game
+# strategy game

 xcom / mario kingdom rabbits inspired strategy game made using odin & opengl

 plan ur turn seeing the enemies turn to interact with their moves

-use combo moves to extend your playable chars abilities with the other player chars or enemies
+use combo moves to extend your playable chars abilities/moveset with the other player chars or enemies

 ## todo
   - ui